-BRTC may disclose public directory information upon inquiry unless the student request nondisclosure.
-Public directory information include: name, address, phone number, enrollment status, degrees obtained and dates conferred, and dates of attendance.
+BRTC may disclose public directory information upon inquiry unless the student requests nondisclosure.
+Public directory information include: name, address, phone number, email, photo, participation in officially recognized activities and sports, enrollment status, honors and awards, degrees obtained and dates conferred, and dates of attendance.

-Once a student request nondisclosure it remains effective until the student notifies the Registrar, in writing, that the request is to be voided.
+Once a student requests nondisclosure it remains effective until the student notifies the Registrar, in writing, that the request is to be voided.